-Now that both components (air conditioner condenser and the indoor evaporator coil) have been safely disconnected, the existing refrigerant line set can be removed.
-This is a set of two copper lines, one supply, and one return, that the refrigerant travels from the outdoor condenser then back into the indoor evaporator coil.
+Next, the existing refrigerant line set can be removed.
+This is a set of two copper lines through which the refrigerant travels from the outdoor condenser, then back into the indoor evaporator coil.

 The refrigerant line set is usually strapped to the bottom of the floor joists.
 These straps are removed, and the line set is taken down.
-The line set must be replaced in every case that it is exposed and accessible.
-The replacement of the line set is the most recommended practice.
+It’s recommended that the line set be replaced in every case that it is exposed and accessible.

 Refrigerant travels through the lines along with oil.
 In older air conditioning systems, the oil in the existing line set is different from the oil found in the new air conditioner.
 These oils cannot be mixed without damaging the new air conditioning system.

-Sometimes the line set is concealed by a ceiling or in a wall, or maybe it is buried underground or in concrete.
+Sometimes the line set is concealed by a ceiling or in a wall, or it is buried underground or in concrete.
 Sometimes providing access is not an option or possible.
-In these cases, you have the option of finding a new location to run a new line set or reuse the existing line set remains.
-If the existing line set must be reused, before it is connected to the new equipment it must be flushed and cleaned properly, then pressure tested.
-It is never recommended to keep an existing line set if it, in fact, can be replaced.
+In these cases, you have the option of finding a new location to run a new line set or reusing the existing line set remains.
+If the existing line set must be reused, it must be flushed and cleaned properly, then pressure tested.
+It is never recommended to keep an existing line set if it can be replaced.

 Installation of the New Indoor Evaporator Coil

-There are two options when installing a new evaporator coil for any new air conditioner system.
-The preferred option is a cased coil because it comes in an insulated cabinet with removable panels on the front that allow access to the coil inside.
+There are two options when installing a new evaporator coil for any new air conditioner system: cased and uncased.
+The preferred option is a cased coil, because it comes in an insulated cabinet with removable panels on the front that allow access to the coil inside.

-The cased coil is also designed to sit on top of the furnace without any modifications.
-It comes with rails that the coil sits on inside for ease of replacement or servicing when required.
-In most cases, it will be painted and matches the color of the furnace.
-The biggest benefit of using a cased coil is to the consumer as the coil itself is already installed in an insulated manufactured case, making the failure rate from an improper install highly unlikely regardless of the skill level of the installer.
+The cased coil is also designed to sit on top of the furnace without any modifications, which makes repairs and modifications easy.
+In most cases, it will be painted to match the color of the furnace.
+The biggest benefit of using a cased coil is that it comes pre-cased by the manufacturer.
+This makes failure from an improper installation highly unlikely, regardless of the skill level of the installer.

-When using a cased coil, it is already “installed” by the manufacture and merely needs to be placed on the top of the furnace.
-The final step at that point is to connect and seal it to the exiting sheet metal plenum.
-There is less labor, and it provides a cleaner overall look when completed.
-A cased coil is available in all variations of the install application.
-These variations are up-flow, downflow, and horizontal (right or left) airflow requirements of the furnace.
+When using a cased coil, it is already “installed” by the manufacturer and merely needs to be placed on the top of the furnace.
+The final step at that point is to connect and seal it to the existing sheet metal plenum.

-A second option is an uncased coil.
-The uncased coil is merely just the coil without the insulated cabinet.
+An uncased coil is the coil without an insulated cabinet.
 They have more installation requirements and longer preparation time.
 They are available in the same variations as the cased coil.

-Uncased coils are typically more difficult to install, you lose the insulation factor around the coil, and unless a custom door is built, there is not any accessibility to the coil for service.
+Uncased coils are typically more difficult to install.
 However, an uncased coil will provide the same comfort and be just as efficient as a cased coil when installed properly.

 Before the coil can be built into the existing sheet metal supply plenum, there is specific preparation required.
-All manufactures requirements are found in the installation manual for the specific coil being installed.
-These guidelines are to protect not only the coil but the furnace it is being installed on top of as well.
+These requirements are specified by the manufacturer.
 Failure to follow the installation manual’s guidelines may result in damage to the furnace as well as the coil.

-The drain pan on the coil is plastic, so rails need to be fabricated by the installer to make sure the coil is sitting the proper distance above the furnace heat exchanger keeping the drain pan from melting.
-If the drain pan melts into the furnace it could permanently damage the furnace, or in the most severe case cause a fire.
+The drain pan on the coil is plastic, so rails need to be fabricated by the installer to make sure the coil is sitting the proper distance above the furnace heat exchanger.
+This keeps the drain pan from melting.
+If the drain pan melts into the furnace, it could permanently damage the furnace or cause a fire.

 Once the rails are built and installed, the coil can be installed into the supply plenum.
 If the plenum is larger than the coil, a sheet metal pan must be built with an opening provided below the coil.
 This opening needs to mirror the bottom opening of the coil for proper airflow from the furnace going through the coil.

-Once the coil rails, and pan if required, and the coil is installed in the plenum the final step would be building the front of the plenum.
-It is possible to build an access panel type of door into the plenum to cover the coil.
-It is not required by any code or manufacture specification, so it would be up to the installer on how they would build the cover.
+Once those are installed, the final step is building the front of the plenum.
+It is possible to build an access panel door into the plenum to cover the coil.
+This is not required by any code or manufacture specification, so it would be up to the installer.
 In all scenarios, the cover must have holes provided for the refrigerant lines, and then also for the condensation lines to be connected.

-The type of coil chosen is mostly based on the install application.
-Some applications won’t allow for a cased coil.
-For example, a cased coil may be too tall, and an uncased coil will be the only option that would fit.
-In any case, if the coil is installed per code and manufacture specifications to the existing duct system, can drain properly, and is sealed from air leaks, you will enjoy the same level of comfort.
+The type of coil chosen is mostly based on the details of the installation.
+Some won’t allow for a cased coil due to sizing restrictions, for example.
+Regardless, if the coil is installed per code and manufacture specifications to the existing duct system, can drain properly, and is sealed from air leaks, you will enjoy the same level of comfort.
 There is no difference in warranty or life expectancy between either type of coil.

 Installation of the New Copper Refrigerant Lines (Line Set)

 The new refrigerant line set is a combination of two individual copper lines.
 One line is always bigger than the other and is insulated.
 The bigger line is called the suction line, and the little one is called the liquid line.
-They come packaged together rolled in a coil.
-It is available in multiple selections of lengths from 15ft up to 50ft.
-It is very rare that you would need more than 50ft of line set in residential applications.
+They come packaged together, rolled in a coil.
+It is available in multiple selections of lengths, from 15-50 feet.
+You will rarely need more than 50 feet in a residential home.

-Galvanic corrosion (also called bimetallic corrosion) is the breakdown of the metal when two dissimilar metals come into contact.
-This does take some time to occur based on a variety of conditions.
-Nevertheless, if allowed to occur it could eventually reduce the integrity of the copper refrigerant line over time until it causes a leak.
+If you don’t properly protect the line, it can corrode.
+Galvanic corrosion (also called bimetallic corrosion) is the breakdown of metal when two dissimilar metals come into contact.
+This does take some time to occur.
+Nevertheless, if allowed to occur, it could eventually reduce the integrity of the copper refrigerant line over time until it causes a leak.

-After at least most of the hangers are installed, the line set can now be put in place.
-Typically, you would start with the suction line (the bigger line that is insulated) and roll out one end about 3 to 4 feet, leaving the rest of the roll in a coil.
-The unrolled section would get pushed through a hole drilled through the band board of the house to the outside near the placement of the air conditioner.
-Enough of the line should be pushed out to reach the service valve of the air conditioner.
-It’s always better to have a little extra.
+After the hangers are installed, the line set can now be put in place.
+Typically, an installer will start with the suction line and roll out one end a few feet, leaving the rest of the roll in a coil.
+They then push the unrolled section through a hole drilled through the band board of the house to the outside, near the air conditioner.
+Enough of the line is pushed out to reach the service valve of the air conditioner.

-After you push what you need outside by the air conditioner, then the line is secured by a couple of hangers nearby the hole and then another hanger back a couple of feet.
+After the line is outside by the air conditioner, the line is secured by hangers near the hole and then another hanger back a couple of feet.
 The line is then carefully uncoiled and formed along the floor joists up against the trunk line ductwork or a beam, as straight as possible until long radius turns or bends are needed.
-Along the way, it gets put into the hangers that have been installed previously securing it in place.
+Along the way, it gets put into the hangers that have been installed previously, securing it in place.

-At some point, there will also be a small low voltage control wire that runs from the furnace along the line set to the air conditioner outside.
+There will also be a small, low-voltage control wire that runs from the furnace along the line set to the air conditioner outside.
 The small existing wire coming from the thermostat to the furnace sends a low voltage signal to the air conditioner to turn on and off when a call for cooling is needed or has been satisfied.